 SEO A/B Testing: A Complete Guide to Testing and Improving Organic Search Performance

-SEO A/B testing is a method where pages of a similar type are divided into two groups.
+SEO A/B testing (also referred to as SEO split testing) is a method where pages that share the same template and intent (for example, product listing pages, product display pages, or blog posts) are divided into two groups.
 The first group is the control group.
 The second group is the test group.

 The Control Group and Test Group Explained